-Marcel Krueger is a non-fiction writer, translator and editor.
-Through the prism of family history and his own existence as migrant he explores the tragedies and violence of European 20th century history and what these mean for memory, identity and migration today, in the tradition of writers like W.G.
+Marcel Krueger is a German-Irish writer, editor and translator.
+Through the prism of family history he explores the tragedies of Europe in the 20th and 21st century and what these mean for memory and identity today, especially focusing on Ireland, Germany and Poland.
+Marcel is inspired by writers like W.G.
 Sebald, Dubravka Ugrešić and Martin Pollack.

-“A gifted writer of non-fiction” according to the Arts Council Ireland.
-His often melancholic writing is always deeply rooted in arts, pop culture, and especially place.
-Marcel is one of the editors of the Elsewhere Journal, and together with Anne Mager he founded the interdisciplinary arts project the corridor in 2017, which engages with the topic of borders and their political, social and cultural consequences.
+“A gifted writer of non-fiction” according to the Arts Council Ireland, his often melancholic writing is always deeply rooted in visual arts, architecture, and place overall.
+Marcel is one of the editors of the Elsewhere Journal, and together with Anne Mager founded the interdisciplinary arts project the corridor in 2017, which engages with the topic of borders and their political, social and cultural consequences.

 His articles and essays have been published in the Daily Telegraph, the Guardian, Süddeutsche Zeitung, 3:AM, the Irish Times, Slow Travel Berlin, Notes from Poland, and CNN Travel, amongst others.
 He has translated Wolfgang Borchert, Jörg Fauser and John Höxter into English and Gerður Kristný, Louis MacNeice and W.H.
-Auden into German, and his commercial translation clients include Gidsy, new talents - biennale cologne, University of Bielefeld, Fuhrwerkswaage Kunstraum, the Enveritas Group and Pommersches Landesmuseum Greifswald.
+Auden into German, and his commercial translation clients include Gidsy, new talents - biennale cologne, the University of Bielefeld, the Fuhrwerkswaage Kunstraum Cologne, the Enveritas Group and the Pommersches Landesmuseum Greifswald.

-Marcel is an experienced public speaker and has given talks on German-Polish history, train travel, slow travel and place writing in places like RTE Television and Radio, Newstalk FM, BBC Radio 5, Radio Olsztyn, the German embassy Dublin, the University of Warmia-Mazury, the University of Warsaw, the University of Wrocław, the Baltic Academy Flensburg, the University of Bydgoszcz, the University of Lublin, the University of Toruń, and the German foreign ministry in Berlin.
+Marcel is an experienced public speaker and has established himself as a subject matter expert on storytelling about European and especially German-Polish history and cultural memory.
+He is particularly interested in creatively sharing this knowledge, especially with young people.
+Marcel has organised and held lectures and history writing workshops at Radio Olsztyn, the German embassy Dublin, the Irish Writers Center, the University of Warsaw, the University of Wrocław, the Pilecki Institute Berlin, the University of Bydgoszcz, the University of Toruń, and the German foreign ministry in Berlin. amongst others.

 Awards and recognition: